drphilmarshall/Pangloss/README.md

 Most (if not all) are available via pip and/or homebrew.

+## Bug

+Unfortunantly, whilst cleaning-up our code so that it was easy to use/read we introduced a bug in the treatment of calibration lines of sight.
+We haven't been able to fix it yet, but will get on this as soon as possible.
+Apologies for this

 ## Example use

 Right now, there are three main scripts that carry out Pangloss's